 Percent of providers in which 90% of staff have successfully completed mandatory training in accordance with state requirements and the approved waiver.
 N=Number of providers in which 90% of staff have successfully completed mandatory training in accordance with state requirements and the approved waiver.
-D=Total number of providers reviewed.
+D=Total number of providers.

-Combination of Onsite interviews, observations, monitoring, Desk review of records depending on the type of service and whether services are provided onsite or at the participant?s place of residence.
+Combination of Onsite interviews, observations, monitoring, Desk review of records depending on the type of service and whether services are provided onsite or at the participant's place of residence.

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample l = - Frequency of data aggregation and analysis(check each that applies):

-Sub-State Entity Quarterly Representative Sample Confidence Interval = 95% confidence level with a +/- 5% margin of error Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Confidence Interval = 95% confidence level with a +/- 5% margin of error Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify: